The wallpaper shown in the photograph above is from github.com/linuxdotexe/nordic-wallpapers

 Blue Yeti Microphone | No* | (*More exploring required) |

-Not being able to use the Blue Yeti microphone in OpenBSD would prohibit me from using OpenBSD as the operating system at my stationary (desk) setup, which I use, among other things, for recording class video lectures.
-Yet, knowing that OpenBSD handles docking well overall might prove useful for the future, such as by providing me with reason to invest in a dock for my underused work office as a way to make the most of this X270.
+Knowing that OpenBSD handles docking well overall might prove useful for the future, such as by providing me with reason to invest in a dock for my underused work office as a way to make the most of this X270.

 How well does it all fit together?

-Overall, installing and configuring OpenBSD -current on the ThinkPad X270 was the simplest minimalist installation of any operating system on any hardware that I ever have done, even simpler than Debian GNU/Linux or my beloved FreeBSD (and much simpler than a proprietary, dysfunctional operating system such as Windows or MacOS).
+Overall, installing and configuring OpenBSD on the ThinkPad X270 has proven to be the simplest minimalist installation of any operating system on any hardware that I ever have done, even simpler than Debian GNU/Linux or my beloved FreeBSD (and much simpler than a proprietary, dysfunctional operating system such as Windows or MacOS).
 Was the total setup process easier than, say, that of a GNU/Linux distribution that uses the Calamares installer and comes preconfigured with a huge array of GNU/Linux drivers?
-Well, no, it was not, but that is not the point.
+No, it was not, but that is not the point.
 OpenBSD is secure, nimble, and customizable in an elegantly simple way that interoperates smoothly with this small ThinkPad for my mobile academic research and writing.
-Even in this topsy-turvy era in which other popular desktop operating systems have many design choices for form over function, OpenBSD comes as a serious, professional product that is ready to let me focus on my work.

 Deus vos benedicat,